IUnknown68/Ajvar/README.md

 - Open the project in VS.
 - Open the "Property Manager" in VS and find the file `code\settings.user` (the file you just copied).
 - Adjust the paths in the section "User Macros" according to your project layout.

 Generally we use foldernames for build folders (and by this for libs) following this format:

 `$(Configuration)_$(PlatformName)`

 So e.g. for the 32bit debug version, output will be generated in `Debug_Win32`, and libraries are expected in a some folder named equally.
 The `$(FullConfiguration)` macro can be used to refer to this combination.

+The Ajvar solution file contains the following projects:

+1) libAjvar
+   The actual ajvar libraries.

+2) libAjvarTests
+   Gtest-based unit tests.
+Builds and runs them.
+   Requires: gtest, gmock (see below).

+3) Documentation
+   Yes, that's right - the documentation.
+Uses doxygen to build the html based documentation.
+   Requires doxygen.

+4) Deploy
+   A helper project to put everything together: libraries, documentation, all neatly placed in a folder named 'Ajvar-<version>', ready to zip.
+   Note: I didn't include code to actually create the zip, because I couldn't find a good way to do this with windows' built-in functions and I don't want to require any additional external tools.
+   There is some code though to create the zip via the windows shell, but it turned out, there is no way to detect when zipping finished - and when you quit the calling process too early, your zip will be incomplete.
+   I guess it is acceptable, if you want a zip, to manually rightclick the folder and select "Add to zip" from the context menu.

 Building
 ========